bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="index.pk-type-limit">Limit key type for primary keys</h3>

-Alert users if key type is not ING or BIGINT in primary keys.
+Alert users if key type is not INT or BIGINT in primary keys.

 #### How the rule works